Skip to main content

 Immunomodulating drugs (IMiDs)

-• Lowered blood counts (most often the white cell count and platelet count)
+• Low blood cell counts (most often the white blood cells and platelets)

 • Diarrhea or constipation